Missouri City, Texas: Private schools

 There are 13 private primary and secondary schools in Missouri City.

 Divine Savior Academy at Sienna Campus is a Christian preschool, elementary school, and middle school of the Wisconsin Evangelical Lutheran Synod in Missouri City.

 Colleges and universities

-The entire city is served by the Houston Community College System.
+The entire city is served by the Houston City College System.

 Public libraries

 Missouri City is served by the Missouri City Branch of the Fort Bend County Libraries system.
 The library, across the street from the City Hall complex and the Missouri City Civic Center, opened in June 1992.
 The 18642 sqft branch, designed by Hall/Merriman Architects, was the first of four branches built with 1989 bond funds.

 Government and infrastructure

 On October 1, 2010, the City of Missouri City's anti-smoking law, which bans smoking in most public places, went into effect.

 The United States Postal Service operates the Missouri City Post Office and the Missouri City Post Office Annex.
 As of 1996 some places in the city of Missouri City have Houston postal addresses, and some places in the city of Houston have Missouri City postal addresses; this is because the U.S. postal system does not base its mailing address names on municipal boundaries.

 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.
 Harris Health System (formerly Harris County Hospital District), the hospital district for Harris County, designated Valbona Health Center (formerly People's Health Center) for ZIP code 77071 (Harris County Missouri City).
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.